akinsho/toggleterm.nvim/README.md

 local lazygit = Terminal:new({ cmd = "lazygit", hidden = true })

 -- Alternatively the terminal can be specified with a count which is the number that can be used -- to trigger this specific terminal.
-This can then be trigger using a the current count such e.g.
+This can then be triggered using the current count such e.g.
 -- :5ToggleTerm<CR>
 local lazygit = Terminal:new({ cmd = "lazygit", count = 5 })